Read time 6 min

 If the user is going for a new version update with a different user account, there is a chance for error – ‘File xxx.nsf does not exist.’
 For instance – If the user who installs Notes 8.5.2 Fix Pack 3 is not using the same user account by which the earlier version was installed, this issue will exist.

 Solution – This error can be prevented by installing the new version with the same user account with which the earlier version was installed.
 Once the installation is done, restart the IBM Notes application.
 It will prevent the error message to occur again.

 When the user is trying to access the mail in a local replica, he may get an error message:

 Reason – Using a local replica in place of server copy is the cause for this error.
 Also, accidental deletion of Notes temporary files (.DTF) is one of the reasons for the issue.
 Sometimes anti-virus software activities also play an important role in the deletion of temporary files.

 Solutions – Try one or more tasks to resolve the file error:

 The above mentioned solutions can solve your problem.

-Due to the complexity of the application, many Notes users think of moving to MS Outlook.
-For this, they need to migrate their Notes emails to Outlook application.
+Due to the complexity of the application and frequent occurrence of the Notes errors, many Notes users think of moving to MS Outlook.
+For this, they need to migrate their Notes emails to Outlook application as one cannot directly use NSF files into the Outlook application.
 They can try free methods to convert NSF to PST, if they are technically sound.
 Otherwise, they must try a professional third-party software.
 Kernel for Lotus Notes to Outlook converter is a proficient software that helps you migrate NSF file(s) to Outlook.
 It efficiently migrates multiple NSF files in one go with its batch migration feature.
 The exceptional features and innovative filters are the highlights of the tool.
 You can utilize this tool for each version of Outlook and Lotus Notes.